Quantum contextuality from measurement invasiveness: Example: the KCBS scenario

-Finally, we note that only the first of the inequalities defining the facets of $\mathcal{N}_{KCBS}$ -- see Eq.(\ref{eq:polyt}) in the main text, with $\vec{f}_1$ and $b_1$ given by Eq.(\ref{eq:kcbsineq16}) -- can be violated by quantum probabilities $\vec{q}$ arising from a generic state on $\mathcal{H}=\mathbbm{C}^3$ and the projective measurements defined by Eq.(\ref{eq:sta}); this inequality is in fact commonly referred to as \emph{the} KCBS inequality.
+Only the first of the inequalities defining the facets of $\mathcal{N}_{KCBS}$ -- see Eq.(\ref{eq:polyt}), with $\vec{f}_1$ and $b_1$ given by Eq.(\ref{eq:kcbsineq16}) -- can be violated by quantum probabilities $\vec{q}$ arising from a generic state on $\mathcal{H}=\mathbbm{C}^3$ and the projective measurements defined by Eq.(\ref{eq:sta}); this inequality is in fact commonly referred to as \emph{the} KCBS inequality.
+In particular, the state $\rho = \ket{1}\bra{1}$ leads to